danielerapati/2years-oncall/PITCHME.md

 Note:
+this is a talk about carrying a pager, being available to respond in case something breaks, being on call.
+If you are a devops or a developer you might already know something about it and if you are a data engineer I am going to make a case for why you should care about this.

+But I also talk quite seriously about a tv series and there is an embarrassingly high number of pictures of my cats.

 As usual for a Friday evening talk I'm going to warm you up by asking a question and you are going to raise your hands to answer.
 Who is on call right now?